-- Directing the Trust's programme of internal scrutiny, ensuring that risks are being addressed appropriately and reporting to the Trust Board on the adequacy of the Trust's financial and other controls and management of risks. - 2.8 The Clerk to the Trust Board is responsible for: - Ensuring the efficient functioning of the Trust Board by providing: - Administrative and organisational support. - Guidance to ensure the Trust Board works in compliance with the appropriate legal and regulatory framework and understands the potential consequences of non-compliance. - Advice on procedural matters relating to the operation of the Board. - 2.9 The Headteacher of each academy is responsible for: - Ensuring budgetary control within approved budgets. - Approving payments, where applicable. - Authorising purchase requisitions from approved budget allocations. - Signing documentation for approved new staff appointments and approved amendments to staff contracts, once authorised in line with agreed Trust procedures. - Ensuring that draft budget documents are prepared within the published timeline, for the review by the ATLP Finance Committee. - Authorising the disposal of assets between £500 and £4000 ensuring the finance manager is advised. - 2.10 The Finance Manager of each academy is responsible for: - Managing day-to-day financial issues, including the establishment and operation of the accounting system. - Support the CFOO with delivering the financial strategy for the Trust. - Maintaining effective internal controls. - Compliance with Trust policies relating to financial management i.e. finance, anti-fraud, risk management, charging and remissions. - Managing their academy's financial position at a strategic and operational level within the framework for financial control determined by the Trust Board. - Preparing a draft and revised final budget plan in conjunction with the headteacher and with the support of the CFOO, whilst seeking to meet the requirements of trustees. - Maintaining accurate accounting records. - Ensuring that purchase orders are raised prior to ordering goods/services, wherever possible, to ensure compliance with internal controls and effective budget monitoring and management. - Ensuring that payments are made to suppliers within 30 days after the date of the invoice.
+- Maintaining effective internal controls. - Compliance with Trust policies relating to financial management i.e. finance, anti-fraud, risk management, charging and remissions. - Managing their school/s financial position at a strategic and operational level within the framework for financial control determined by the Trust Board. - Preparing a draft and revised final budget plan in conjunction with the headteacher and with the support of the CFOO, whilst seeking to meet the requirements of trustees. - Maintaining accurate accounting records. - Ensuring that purchase orders are raised prior to ordering goods/services, wherever possible, to ensure compliance with internal controls and effective budget monitoring and management. - Ensuring that payments are made to suppliers within 30 days after the date of the invoice. - Monitoring the budget on a monthly basis, complying with Trust guidance and timescales. - Ensuring completion of monitoring spreadsheets for agency supply and overtime expenditure. - Ensuring the monthly completion of bank and purchase card reconciliations. - Certifying employee claims, subject to appropriate authority. - Authorising purchase orders within SAGE, subject to appropriate delegated authority. - Managing and processing online payments, subject to appropriate authority. - Ensuring that proper checks and controls are in place to cover day-to-day activities in accordance with the finance and policy and procedures. - Ensuring VAT is correctly accounted for. - Preparation for internal and external audit. - Undertake checking, authorisation and submission of staff mileage claims. - Manage the workload and provide line management support to the finance officer/assistant(s). - Participation in working parties to support financial management, efficiency and internal controls. - Attend regular finance/budget meetings with the headteacher.

-- Monitoring the budget on a monthly basis, complying with Trust guidance and timescales. - Ensuring completion of monitoring spreadsheets for agency supply and overtime expenditure. - Ensuring the monthly completion of bank and purchase card reconciliations. - Acting as an authorised signatory for the purposes of signing cheques, certifying employee claims, subject to appropriate authority. - Authorising purchase orders within SAGE, subject to appropriate delegated authority. - Managing and processing online payments, subject to appropriate authority. - Ensuring that proper checks and controls are in place to cover day-to-day activities in accordance with the finance and policy and procedures. - Ensuring VAT is correctly accounted for. - Preparation for internal and external audit. - Undertake checking, authorisation and submission of staff mileage claims. - Manage the workload and provide line management support to the finance officer/assistant(s). - Participation in working parties to support financial management, efficiency and internal controls. - Liaising with the central finance team in respect of any queries, and ensuring data is prepared within agreed timescales. - Attend regular finance/budget meetings with the headteacher.
+Budget setting

-3 Budget setting
+The budget planning process follows an annual planning cycle and consists of the following five phases:

-- 3.1 The budget planning process follows an annual planning cycle and consists of the following five phases: - Spring 2: Planning to prepare a draft 3-year budget plan - Summer 1: Preparation of draft 3-year budget plan - Summer 2: Finalising and presentation of 3-year budget plan to the ATLP Finance Committee - Approval of 3-year budget plan by Trust Board - End of October onwards: Monthly budget monitoring against approved budget plan and forecast outturn - Ongoing basis: Review of long term budget sustainability
+- Spring 2: Planning to prepare a draft 3-year budget plan - Summer 1: Preparation of draft 3-year budget plan - Summer 2: Finalising and presentation of 3-year budget plan to the ATLP Finance Committee - Approval of 3-year budget plan by Trust Board - End of September onwards: Monthly budget monitoring against approved budget plan and forecast outturn